Tokky0425/factful-bubble-chart/README.md

 ### 3. That's it!
 Enjoy Seeing the facts of the world.

-Examples can be found in the [demo page](https://tokky0425.github.io/factful-bubble-chart/).
+Examples can be found in the [demo page](https://tokky0425.github.io/factful-bubble-chart/).<br>
+You can download demo json file as well.

 ## License